Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/vector.dm.gridding.rst

 .. figure:: _images/vectorgrid.png

    Dataset Gridding options.
-The options on the left are available for Nearest neighbour, Linear and Cubic griding, while the options on the right apply to Minimum Curvature gridding.
+The options on the left are available for Nearest neighbour, Linear and Cubic gridding, while the options on the right apply to Minimum Curvature gridding.

 References
 ^^^^^^^^^^